MelonFunction/pixel/README.md

     - Color picker
     - Selection (rectangle selection only currently)
     - Flip selection (or the entire canvas if there isn't a selection)
-    - Move and resize selection
+    - Move and resize the selection
-    - Outline the selection (or the entire canvas there isn't a selections)
+    - Outline the selection (or the entire canvas there isn't a selection)
 - Color picker
     - Updates indicator position when a palette color is selected
     - Alpha slider